MapIV/hawkeye/README.md

 [![](http://img.youtube.com/vi/HDGBGOr2-rA/0.jpg)](https://youtu.be/HDGBGOr2-rA "Hawkeye with Ground Segmentation")

 ## What is Hawkeye
 This is a limited re-implementation of [this method](https://doi.org/10.11351/jsaeronbun.51.824).
-This estimates the pose with LiDAR, [Eagleye](https://github.com/MapIV/eagleye.git) and ortho image map ***without radar sensor***.
+This estimates the pose with LiDAR, [Eagleye](https://github.com/MapIV/eagleye.git) and ortho image map ***without Millimeter Wave Radar***.
 This implementation is extended to accommodate cases where GNSS/INS(Eagleye) errors accumulate for some reason.

 ### Method
 This method corrects GNSS/INS position by maching the reflection intensity between the ground and a pre-made map.